Catherine22/Frontend-Development/README.md

 2. Node.js
 3. Visual Studio Code
 4. Useful VS Code tips:
-    - If you want to generate some dummy texts, you can type `lorem` and hit enter.
-And if you want to fill in 10 words for example, you can type `loren10` and hit enter
+    - If you want to generate some dummy texts, you can type `loren` and hit tab.
+And if you want to fill in 10 words, for example, you can type `lorem10` and hit tab
     - To copy the whole line and paste right below, you can use `option` + `shift` + down arrow
-    - Useful extensions you might need: Eslint, Prettier, HTML Snippets, Copy Relative Path, Code Spell Checker, Live Server, TabNine, etc.
+    - Useful extensions you might need such as Eslint, Prettier, HTML Snippets, Copy Relative Path, Code Spell Checker, Live Server, TabNine.
     - Create your own VS Code settings by hitting `command` + `shift` + `p` to open settings (JSON), and paste the content from [vscode-settings.json](vscode-settings.json)
     - Move up/down the whole line by clicking `option` + up/down arrow
 5. Useful Mac keyboard shortcuts: